Lupine

 Agricultural aspects

-In Austria, sweet lupins were cultivated on 407 ha in 2021, 57% more than in 2020, with the majority being grown in Lower Austria and Upper Austria.
+In Austria, 616 hectares of sweet lupins were cultivated in 2023.
+The majority of this is cultivated in Lower Austria and Upper Austria.

 In their wild form, lupins are relatively rich in toxic bitter substances(alkaloids) and were therefore initially used to improve light soils.
-In addition to loosening the soil through their richly branched taproot system, the mobilization of poorly soluble phosphate reserves in the soil is an advantage for soil improvement.
-In addition, as nitrogen collectors, lupins enrich the soil with nitrogen for the subsequent crop, thus minimizing the need for fertilizer.
+In addition to loosening the soil thanks to their richly branched taproot system, the mobilisation of poorly soluble phosphate reserves in the soil is an argument in favour of soil improvement.
+As nitrogen collectors, lupins also enrich the soil with nitrogen for the subsequent crop and thus minimise the need for fertiliser.

 Services